activeloopai/deeplake/README.md

 ### What is Hub for?

 Most of the time Data Scientists/ML researchers work on data management and preprocessing instead of training models.
 With Hub, we are fixing this.
-You can store and retrieve your data and version-control it easily.
-You can access any chunck of the data and visualize it.
-To enable all this, we store your (even petabyte-scale) datasets as single numpy-like array on the cloud, so you can seamlessly access and work with it from any machine.
-Finally, your team can collaborate on the dataset thanks to synchronization/same dataset view.
+We store your (even petabyte-scale) datasets as single numpy-like array on the cloud, so you can seamlessly access and work with it from any machine.
+Hub makes any data type (images, text files, audio, or video) stored in cloud usable as fast as if it were stored on premise.
+With same dataset view, your team can always be in sync.

 ### Features

-* Store large datasets with version-control
+* Store and retrieve large datasets with version-control
 * Collaborate as in Google Docs: Multiple data scientists working on the same data in sync with no interruptions
 * Access from multiple machines simultaneously
-* Integration with your ML tools like Numpy, Dask, PyTorch, or TensorFlow.
+* Integrate with your ML tools like Numpy, Dask, [PyTorch](https://docs.activeloop.ai/en/latest/integrations/pytorch.html), or [TensorFlow](https://docs.activeloop.ai/en/latest/integrations/tensorflow.html).
 * Create arrays as big as you want
-* Take a quick look on your data without redundant manipulations/in a matter of seconds/etc.
+* Visualize any slice of the data in a matter of seconds without redundant manipulations.

 ## Getting Started

 ### Access public data.
 Fast

-We’ve talked the talk, now let’s walk through how it works:
+To load a public dataset, one needs to write dozens of lines of code and spend hours accessing and understanding the API, as well as downloading the data.
+With Hub, you only need 2 lines of code, and you **can get started working on your dataset in under 3 minutes**.

 ```sh
 pip3 install hub
 ```